What our current students have to say

 Catriona: I am now part of the Tyler Group where I am researching the use of hyperpolarised silicon nanoparticles as novel MRI probes.

-Konstantinos: In 2017, I started my DPhil funded by The Wellcome Trust at the University of Oxford.
+Konstantinos: I started my DPhil funded by The Wellcome Trust in 2017.
 After the first year when I rotated in three laboratories, I started my DPhil project at Professor Paul Riley’s lab.
 I am currently investigating the role of cardiac lymphatic vessels in the neonatal mouse heart regeneration.

 Maria: I am a second year DPhil student in Physiology, Anatomy and Genetics from Christ Church College.
 Currently, I work in the Wade-Martins laboratory where I focus on unveiling the molecular and cellular mechanisms of Parkinson’s disease (PD) employing iPSC-derived dopaminergic neurons.